Jimmy Stewart Remains Uncorrupted by Hollywood & Frank Capra's Name Is Above the Title. It's Mr. Smith Goes to Washington (1939).

 Jimmy's Chance at Stardom: Mr. Smith Goes to Washington

-And Hayward was right.
-Jim proved himself a popular, unique, and completely natural leading man through successful films at other studios, such as RKO’s 1937 comedy Vivacious Lady—a personal favorite of mine, and Columbia Pictures’ 1938 hit, You Can’t Take It With You.
-And it was through the director of You Can’t Take It With You, the legendary Frank Capra, that Jimmy Stewart finally graduated to the ranks of mega star.
+Hayward was right.
+Jim proved himself a popular, unique, and completely natural leading man through successful films at other studios, including RKO’s 1937 comedy Vivacious Lady, and Columbia Pictures’ 1938 hit, You Can’t Take It With You.

-That star-making film was Mr. Smith Goes to Washington.
+The role was Jefferson Smith in Capra’s Mr. Smith Goes to Washington.

 Frank Capra: Name Above the Title

-As Capra writes in his autobiography [aff. link], by the time of You Can’t Take It With You,
+As Capra writes in his autobiography [aff. link]:

 “I had reached a lifetime goal: Making something out of nothing; a nobody became Mr. Somebody—and I made the world like it.
 What began as a gleam in my eye…was now a successful Hollywood reality: A film director’s name spelled box office…”